muehlefeldt/unity-machine-learning/docs/run-log.md

 * Test run.
 32 sensors.
 * Uses build.

+## 1179
+* Experiment reward function: Fixed missing collision penalties.
+* Short run with build.
+* Add one single area to be used as heuristic test area.

 * Next: Introduce the decoy.
 * Think about the staged process again!